adamdb/node-logit/README.md

-# node-logit
+# Log It
-A basic logger for Node.js with integrations for log management SaaS vendors.
+This is a basic logger for Node.js with integrations some log management SaaS vendors.
+Currently, Log It only supports Loggly.